 The Victoria Bar Association:

-- Organizes social events including the Curling Bonspiel, Golf & Baseball
+- Organizes sporting events including the Curling Bonspiel, Golf & Baseball

 - Administers the court boxes and the Barristers’ Lounge